prototypefund/reproducible-website/_events/berlin2016/userpolicies.md

 The re-builder should inform the maintainer that there is a failure.

-When the user wants to install a binary package.
+ * When the user wants to install a binary package.
-For the purpose of this discussion a package is the smallest intallable unit.
+ * For the purpose of this discussion a package is the smallest intallable unit.
-A single collection of source may produce different binary packages.
+ * A single collection of source may produce different binary packages.
-The user wants to knwo the one they are installing is reproducilbe.
+ * The user wants to know the one they are installing is reproducilbe.
-They do not need to worry about the reproducibility of other outputs.
+ * They do not need to worry about the reproducibility of other outputs.
-For example it may be that the standard version is reproducilbe but the debug version isn't.
+ * For example it may be that the standard version is reproducilbe but the debug version isn't.
-Unless the user needs debug - this should not be an issue for them.
+ * Unless the user needs debug - this should not be an issue for them.

-It downloads the binary package and checks the hash.
+ * It downloads the binary package and checks the hash.
-It then looks for all published signed buildinfos.
+ * It then looks for all published signed buildinfos.
-Find those for this package and version.
+ * Find those for this package and version.

-Set the count to zero
+ * Set the count to zero
-For each builder
+ * For each builder
-If the builder is not in the known builder list
+ * If the builder is not in the known builder list
-        Ignore them
+   * Ignore them
-        This means that an attacker cannot influence the process by publishing there own signed buildinfos as they will be ignored
+   * This means that an attacker cannot influence the process by publishing there own signed buildinfos as they will be ignored
-If there is a single signed buildinfo and it matches this hash
+ * If there is a single signed buildinfo and it matches this hash
-        Increment the count
+   * Increment the count
-If there are multiple signed buildinfos
+ * If there are multiple signed buildinfos
-        Ignore buildinfos that do not match the one specified for the package to be installed If there is only left increment the count
+   * Ignore buildinfos that do not match the one specified for the package to be installed
+      * If there is only left increment the count
-	        If there are still multiple buildinfos ignore it
+      * If there are still multiple buildinfos ignore it

-If the count is greater than the threshold the build is deemed reproducible and should be installed
+ * If the count is greater than the threshold the build is deemed reproducible and should be installed

 It is possible that the user will install a version that builds to a different version with a newer tool chain.
 This should cause the package to be updated, and the new version will be installed once it is released.